 Net investment income and net realized gains (losses) represents the stockholder's equity before net unrealized appreciation or depreciation on investments.
-For the year ended December 31, 2015, net investment income and net realized losses (including realized losses on extinguishment of debt) were approximately \$18 million, or \$0.47 per basic share.
+For the years ended December 31, 2016, 2015, and 2014, net investment income and net realized losses were approximately \$12.2 million, \$17.5 million and \$9.0 million, respectively, or \$0.33, \$0.47, and \$0.26 per basic share, respectively.
 Net investment income represents the income earned on our investments less operating and interest expense before net realized gains or losses and unrealized appreciation or depreciation on investments.
-For the year ended December 31, 2015, GAAP-basis net investment income was approximately \$24 million, or \$0.65 per basic share, while tax-basis distributable income was approximately \$23.3 million or \$0.63 per share.
+Investments are carried at fair value, with changes in fair value recorded as unrealized appreciation (depreciation) in the statement of operations.
+When an investment is sold or liquidated, any previously recognized unrealized appreciation/depreciation is reversed and a corresponding amount is recognized as realized gain (loss).
+For example, on February 29, 2016, Katonah X CLO Ltd. was fully liquidated and all of its outstanding obligations were satisfied.
+The Company received approximately \$1.0 million in connection therewith related to its investment in the subordinated securities issued by Katonah X CLO Ltd. Accordingly, the Company recorded a realized loss during the first quarter of 2016 of approximately \$6.6 million on its investment in Katonah X CLO Ltd. and a corresponding unrealized gain of the same amount in order to reverse the approximately \$6.6 million of previously recorded unrealized depreciation with respect to the investment.
+For the year ended December 31, 2016, GAAP-basis net investment income was approximately \$18.5 million, or \$0.50 per basic share, while tax-basis distributable income was approximately \$14.8 million or \$0.40 per share, respectively.